RafaelPrallon/recipe-book/README.md

 The request has two possible outputs: one in which it returns a message saying that there's no recipe saved and a list of recipes. the response in the second case follows the format below:
 ```
+[
     {
-    {
         "id": recipe_id,
         "name": recipe_name,
+        "category": category_name,
+        "ingredients": "a free text field listing all ingredients",
+        "instructions": "a free text field with instructions",
         "preparation_time": preparation time in minutes,
-        "ingredients": a free text field listing all ingredients,
-        "instructions": a free text field with instructions,
-        "created_at": creation_date,
-        "updated_at": update time,
-        "category": category name
+        "photo_url": link to original image,
+        "thumb_url": link to image scaled down to thumb size
     }
-}
+]
 ```

 ### get api/v1/recipes/:id